 We solve the equation on the $x$-interval $[0, 2]$ with final time $T=0.25$, under the potential

 \end{example}

-In this example, we will justify the accuracy of FGA solutions and their convergence behavior.
-We take $\Delta x=\Delta y=\veps$ and $\Delta q=O(\sqrt{\veps})$, $\Delta p =O(\sqrt{\veps})$ for the meshes of FGA and time step $\Delta t=10^{-2}$ for solving the ODEs with $4$-th order Runge-Kutta method.
-The reference solution is computed by the time-splitting spectral method with mesh size of $\Delta x=\veps$ and time step $\Delta t = \veps^2$.
-We remark that, in this example, we have chosen small mesh sizes for both $p$ and $q$, with a sufficiently large number of grid points.
-This choice guarantees that the error of FGA primarily arises from the asymptotic expansion rather than from initial decomposition, numerical integration of ODEs, or other factors.
-However, it is important to note that such a fine mesh selection is not essential for achieving accurate results with FGA.
-Furthermore, we have confirmed the presence of trajectories of $P(t,q,p)$ with distinct initial points $(q,p)$ that traverse their zero points during the evolution within the specified final time in this specific example based on the intermediate value theorem of continuous functions.
+In this example, we aim to validate FGA solutions' accuracy and convergence behavior.
+We set the mesh sizes as follows: $\Delta x=\Delta y=\veps$, $\Delta q=O(\sqrt{\veps})$,and $\Delta p =O(\sqrt{\veps})$.
+The time step for solving the ODEs using the $4$-th order Runge-Kutta method is $\Delta t=10^{-2}$.
+The reference solution is computed by the time-splitting spectral method with a mesh size of $\Delta x=\veps$ and a time step of $\Delta t = \veps^2$.
+We note that, in this example, we have chosen small mesh sizes for both $p$ and $q$, with a sufficiently large number of grid points.
+This ensures that the primary source of error in the FGA solution is the asymptotic expansion rather than the initial decomposition, numerical integration of ODEs, or other factors.
+However, such a fine mesh selection is not strictly necessary for achieving accurate results with FGA.
+Furthermore, we have confirmed the presence of trajectories $P(t,q,p)$ with distinct initial points $(q,p)$ that pass through zero during the evolution within the specified final time, based on the intermediate value theorem for continuous functions.
 The existence of such trajectories ensures the meaningfulness of this numerical illustration.

-Firstly, we plot the real part of the wave function obtained using FGA in comparison with the reference solution in Figure \ref{fig:fga_vs_tssa_1d} for different combinations of $\veps$ and $\alpha$.
-Specifically, we consider $\veps=1/2^6, 1/2^7, 1/2^8$ and $\alpha=1.3, 1.7$.
-To assess the accuracy of FGA, Table \ref{tab:fga_err_1d} presents the $L^2$ errors between the FGA solutions and the corresponding reference solutions, \ie, $\|\psie_{\FGA} - \psie_{\text{ref}}\|_2$, for a wider range of parameter values, including $\alpha=1.1, 1.3, 1.5, 1.7, 1.9$ and $\veps=1/2^6, 1/2^7, 1/2^8, 1/2^9, 1/2^{10}$.
-Notably, the results demonstrate that FGA solutions provide a reliable approximation for the fractional Schr\"odinger equation, exhibiting the desired convergence with respect to $\veps$.